 Many people in modern times believe that the powers of nations and societies are based on their economics, military might, intellectual abilities, or their racial superiority.
 This is not true.
 The strength and longevity of a society depend on the stature of its heroes.
 If people lose faith in their heroes, then everything—economics, military might, intellect, or racial superiority—will eventually collapse.
 The smart tacticians, therefore, work not on hurting a society’s economics or military, but to discredit their heroes.
 Once people lose their heroes, they will roam aimlessly without a vision, looking for a new hero.

 Conversely, those aiming to build a new society must aspire to create new role models and icons.
 A society cannot be organized simply by the strength of power, wealth, renunciation, and beauty—the other qualities which also pervade the world (and which we often consider to be the main ingredients of success).
 Rather, we require the quality of heroism or leadership, by which a center is created.
-This heroism or leadership is the idea of goodness or morality which creates the trust in society.
+This heroism or leadership is the idea of goodness or morality that creates trust in society.
 Leaders are those that most people can trust; society disintegrates when it loses the trust in its leadership.

 The modern world of democracy is built on the rejection of the Divine Rights of the Kings.
 The basic premise is that nobody is a leader by default, and leaders will automatically emerge from society.
-This is not a bad idea, except that society must stress the creation of moral leadership for setting the examples that other people can follow.
+This is not a bad idea, except that society must stress the creation of moral leadership for setting examples that other people can follow.
 If the leaders become corrupt, the people will lose faith in their leadership and seek other leaders.
 The old leaders can survive for some time based on the strength of wealth, power, renunciation, or beauty, but they cannot survive for long without goodness.

 The Absolute Truth vs. The Hero